Understanding sole trader superannuation

 What is the super cap for sole traders?

 The super cap, also referred to as the concessional contributions cap, is the maximum amount that you can contribute to your superannuation account at a reduced tax rate.
-According to the ATO, for the 2023-24 financial year, the cap was set at $27,500, however from 1 July 2024, the super cap will be set at $30,000, opens in new window.
+According to the ATO, the super cap from 1 July 2024 has been set at $30,000.
+This may change in the future.

 How much super should I pay myself as a sole trader?